Subchapter H. ADMINISTRATIVE PROCEDURES

 (b) Written request.
 A person seeking an approval from the Department or a licensor under this chapter shall submit a written request for approval to the entity from which approval is sought.
 If approval is sought from the Department, the written request shall be mailed or delivered to the following address:

-Bureau of Food Safety and Laboratory Services
+Pennsylvania Department of Agriculture Bureau of Food Safety and Laboratory Services 2301 North Cameron Street Harrisburg, Pennsylvania 17110-9408

 (c) Contents of request.
-The written request for approval described in subsection (b) shall specify the provision of this chapter under which approval is sought, the reason approval is sought and relevant documentation in support of the request.
+The written request for approval described in subsection (b) must specify the provision of this chapter under which approval is sought, the reason approval is sought and relevant documentation in support of the request.

 (d) Processing a request.
 The Department or licensor will, within 30 days of receipt of a written request for approval under this section, mail or otherwise provide the requester with a written grant or denial of the request, or a specific request for additional information.
-If a written request for additional information is made, the Department or licensor shall have an additional 30 days from the date it receives the additional information within which to mail or otherwise provide the requester with a written grant or denial of the request.
+If a written request for additional information is made, the Department or licensor will have an additional 30 days from the date it receives the additional information within which to mail or otherwise provide the requester with a written grant or denial of the request.

 § 46.1103.
 Variances.